worldmateproject/scoping-review-child-robot/README.md

+# 📚 README.md

-## Systematic Review on Child-Robot Interaction in Early Childhood Education
+## 🤖 Systematic Review: Child-Robot Interaction

-This systematic review examines the methodologies and impacts of Human-Robot Interaction (HRI) and Child-Robot Interaction (CRI) within early childhood education, emphasizing language acquisition, adaptive learning systems, and multimodal communication (speech, gaze, gestures).
-It addresses the role of social robots in enhancing engagement, learning outcomes, and developmental progress, alongside ethical considerations like privacy and emotional well-being.
+This systematic review examines methodologies and impacts of Child-Robot Interaction (CRI) across various domains, focusing particularly on language acquisition, adaptive learning systems, multimodal communication (speech, gaze, gestures), and emotional and social development.
+It highlights how social robots enhance engagement, learning outcomes, and developmental progress, along with addressing ethical concerns such as privacy and emotional well-being.

-## Search Query
+## 🔍 Comprehensive Search Query

-The comprehensive query utilized to retrieve relevant studies from academic databases:
+The extensive query used to retrieve relevant studies from academic databases:

 ```
-(("Human-Robot" OR "Child-Robot" OR "Interaction") AND ("Robot*") AND ("Child*" OR "Communit*" OR "Social*") AND ("Education*" OR "School*" OR "Learn*" OR "Caregiver" OR "Child-Directed" OR "Speech" OR "Languag*" OR "Communicat*" OR "Teach*" OR "Talker"))
+(("Child-Robot" OR "Interaction") AND ("Robot*") AND ("Child*" OR "Communit*" OR "Social*") AND ("Education*" OR "School*" OR "Learn*" OR "Caregiver" OR "Child-Directed" OR "Speech" OR "Languag*" OR "Communicat*" OR "Teach*" OR "Talker"))
 ```

 This query retrieved **4,165 papers** from IEEE Xplore.

-## Paper Retrieval (2015-2025)
+## 📈 Paper Retrieval Statistics (2015-2025)

 Retrieval statistics from IEEE, Web of Science (WoS), ACM, Scopus, ScienceDirect (SD), and PubMed: